-INDEPENDENT STUDY/DIRECTED READING:
+DIRECTED READING:

-Students interested in pursuing an independent study/directed reading must meet with the faculty member who will be directing the course to outline the expectations for this study, including the reading, writing plan and meeting schedule for the term.
+Students interested in pursuing a directed reading must meet with the faculty member who will be directing the course to outline the expectations for this study, including the reading, writing plan and meeting schedule for the term.
 These criteria will be formalized into a syllabus and should be uploaded to the Registrar's records.
 Independent Study courses may have more than one student participant.

-Students who have identified and met with a faculty member willing to direct this independent work, are required to complete a Graduate Directed Reading/Independent Study Request Form (see Appendix C) and submit a proposal and syllabus outlining the course of study for the term to the Graduate Program Administrator and Director of Graduate Studies.
+Students who have identified and met with a faculty member willing to direct this independent work, are required to complete a Graduate Directed Reading/Independent Study Request Form (forms may be found on the Department of English website: https://english.rice.edu/graduate-forms) and submit a proposal and syllabus outlining the course of study for the term to the Graduate Program Administrator and Director of Graduate Studies.
 These documents must be approved and signed by the faculty member involved in the course, as well as the DGS, and submitted to the Program Administrator no later than the second week of classes.
-All independent study/directed reading courses are subject to the final approval of the DGS.
-Students are discouraged from taking more than two independent study or directed reading courses for the degree.
+All directed reading courses are subject to the final approval of the DGS.
+Students are discouraged from taking more than two directed reading courses to complete degree requirements.